Kystpilegrimsleia

 Is the Kystpilegrimsleia well marked?

 The coastal pilgrimage trail is not a continuous marked hiking trail from Egersund to Trondheim.
-The key locations are well marked, and some hiking trails are well marked.
-We recommend that you bring with you a map and compass for safety reasons, and that you are oriented about local public transport.
+The key places are well marked, and some hiking trails are well marked.
+We recommend that you bring with you a map for safety reasons, and that you are oriented about local public transport.
 Contact the local pilgrim center for help.

 I've packed too much and the bag is too heavy to carry, what do I do?